30 Indoor Activities for Rainy Days in Kyoto

 Museums

-Since Kyoto used to be a capital city for 1,000 years and is one of the most historical cities in Japan, there are various important museums you can visit.
+Since Kyoto used to be the capital city for 1,000 years and is one of the most historical cities in Japan, there are lots of important museums to visit.
+And there’s no other perfect time to visit a museum than on a rainy day!

 1. Gekkeikan Okura Sake Museum

-If you like Japanese Sakethe Gekkeikan Okura Sake Museum is worth a visit.
+If you like Japanese Sake, the Gekkeikan Okura Sake Museum is worth a visit.
 This museum is in Fushimi ward which is the most famous place for high-quality sake in Japan.
 In this museum, you can learn the history, culture, and the process of making sake.
+You can also indulge in three different sake tastings at the end of the tour.

-Admission fee: 600 yen (Over 20 years old), 100 yen (13-19 years old), free (under 12 years old)
+Admission fee: 600 yen (Over 20 years old), 100 yen (13-19 years old), free (children)

 2. Kyoto Railway Museum